giampaolo/psutil/docs/api.rst

   * **percent**: swap usage as a percentage, calculated as ``used / total * 100``.
-  * **sin**: number of bytes the system has paged *in* from disk (pages moved from swap space back into RAM) since boot (cumulative).
+  * **sin**: number of bytes the system has paged *in* from disk (pages moved from swap space back into RAM) since boot.
+See :term:`swap-in`.
-  * **sout**: number of bytes the system has paged *out* to disk (pages moved from RAM into swap space) since boot (cumulative).
+  * **sout**: number of bytes the system has paged *out* to disk (pages moved from RAM into swap space) since boot.
 A continuously increasing **sout** is a sign of memory pressure.
+See :term:`swap-out`.

   **sin** and **sout** are :term:`cumulative counter`\s since boot; monitor their rate of change rather than the absolute value to detect active